arcuru/eideticadb/docs/src/internal/data_flow.md

 1. User creates a BaseDB with a specific backend implementation
 2. User creates one or more Trees within the database
-3. Operations on the database result in new Entries being added to the appropriate Tree
+3. Operations on the database involve an `EntryBuilder` to construct new, immutable `Entry` objects, which are then added to the appropriate Tree.
 4. Each new Entry references its parent entries, forming a directed acyclic graph
 5. Entries are stored and retrieved through the Backend interface